-The purchase price of ATMI exceeded the net of the acquisition-date amounts of the identifiable assets acquired and the liabilities assumed by \$332.1 million, which reflects adjustments made during the fourth quarter by the Company to its preliminary allocations of the purchase price to the fair values assigned to the assets acquired and liabilities assumed recorded in prior quarters, primarily related to ATMI's property, plant and equipment, intangible assets and tax accounts.
+The purchase price of ATMI exceeded the net of the acquisition-date amounts of the identifiable assets acquired and the liabilities assumed by \$337.1 million.
 Cash flows used to determine the purchase price included strategic and synergistic benefits (investment value) specific to the Company, which resulted in a purchase price in excess of the fair value of identifiable net assets.
 The purchase price also included the fair values of other assets that were not identifiable, not separately recognizable under accounting rules (e.g., assembled workforce) or of immaterial value in addition to a going-concern element that represents the Company's ability to earn a higher rate of return on the group of assets than would be expected on the separate assets as determined during the valuation process.
 This additional investment value resulted in goodwill.
 No amount of goodwill is expected to be deductible for income tax purposes.